 Federal law is largely silent about the type or amount of trainings necessary for a DSP to care for individuals with I/DD.
 In Iowa, an ICF/ID must provide DSPs professional development and training on "skills and competencies directed toward clients' developmental, behavioral, and health needs" to manage the inappropriate behavior of clients and implement IPPs.
-Additionally, if a facility provides nursing services, physicians also train staff on illness detection, first aid, and other basic skills like oral care, bathing, toileting, and laboratory tests.
-HCBS waiver group homes on the other hand must have an orientation for employees on the company's overall "purpose, policies, and procedures" and provide initial and ongoing training on medication administration, abuse reporting, confidentiality, and consumer rights.
-63
+60 Additionally, if a facility provides nursing services, physicians also train staff on illness detection, first aid, and other basic skills like oral care, bathing, toileting, and laboratory tests.
+61 HCBS waiver group homes on the other hand must have an orientation for employees on the company's overall "purpose, policies, and procedures" and provide initial and ongoing training on medication administration, abuse reporting, confidentiality, and consumer rights.
+62

-In our April 2nd letter, Committee staff requested documents and memoranda that "[REM Iowa] staff has completed all required trainings" required by Federal and state law.64 The purpose of our request was to review REM Iowa's current training regime and to ensure that new hires receive initial and continuing trainings to care for individuals with I/DD.
+In our April 2nd letter, Committee staff requested documents and memoranda that "[REM Iowa] staff has completed all required trainings" required by Federal and state law.63 The purpose of our request was to review REM Iowa's current training regime and to ensure that new hires receive initial and continuing trainings to care for individuals with I/DD.
 During discussions with outside counsel and representatives of REM Iowa, Committee staff were told that it would be too burdensome for REM Iowa to locate training materials for all of its employees because records are housed locally, and are often in paper form.
-Therefore, we agreed to allow REM Iowa to produce training materials related to just two employees-Bruce Enger and Michael Krauth-who are the subjects of the reports cited in the Committee's April 2nd letter.65
+Therefore, we agreed to allow REM Iowa to produce training materials related to just two employees-Bruce Enger and Michael Krauth-who are the subjects of the reports cited in the Committee's April 2nd letter.64

 Based on our review of REM Iowa's internal training memoranda, DSPs are required to complete "on-the-job" training packets during the first few days of employment and must attest that they have reviewed REM Iowa policies and procedures.
 The testing packet includes a series of "handouts," "modules," and "activities."
 Some of these appear to test a DSP's ability to care for individuals with I/DD.
 For instance, we identified at least three modules that test an employee's understanding of brain injuries.
 Other modules appear wholly unrelated, however.
-For example, REM Iowa requires its new hires to complete a "trail making activity" to spell the
+For example, REM Iowa requires its new hires to complete a "trail making activity" to spell the word lemon and a "verb generation" worksheet.
+This module appears to test a person's basic

-63 Id. at § 441-77.37(1)(e)(1)-(5).
+60 IOWA ADMIN.
+CODE § 441-82.2(3)(e)(1)-(4).